Lebanon caretaker PM urges central bank to provide all info for audit

 He said the central bank had handed its own accounts to the forensic auditors via the finance ministry.

+A team from Alvarez & Marsal will meet the caretaker finance minister in Beirut on Wednesday, the ministry said.

-Sources last month told Reuters that a team from Alvarez & Marsal which visited Beirut in October did not receive all the information requested from the central bank.
+Sources last month told Reuters that a team from the firm which visited Beirut in October did not receive all the information requested from the central bank.

 A BDL spokesman had said then that the bank had provided all its accounts for the audit, but “cannot provide the accounts of its clients, by law not by choice”.
 He added that the audit contract was subject to Lebanese law, so it was “no surprise” that some information could not be disclosed.